 7. Cultural Diversity

 Having been a significant colonizing power in the past, Spain now displays the influences of these various cultures.
 Find these influences in people, food, traditions, and ways of doing things.
-Whether you come from Asia, Africa, or the Middle East, you feel very much at home in this European country.
-In Spain, there are varied cultures such as the Andalusian, the Aragonese, the Catalan, the Basque, and the others, all distinctly different.
-Below is a banner welcoming refugees right in front of one of its national buildings.
-8. Geographic Diversity
+Whether you come from Asia, Africa, or the Middle East, you feel at home in this European country.
+In Spain, there are varied cultures, such as the Andalusian, the Aragonese, the Catalan, the Basque, and the others, all distinctly different.

-Spain is the second mountainous country in Europe (next to Switzerland), with the Sierra Madre in the South and the Pyrenees and Picos de Europa in the North; it has the only desert in Europe, the Cabo de Gaia in Almeria; and the Mount Teide Volcano in Tenerife.
-Spain's geographic diversity also offers magic to travelers: the mountains with snow when we drove from Madrid to Porto, the beaches you still can enjoy even in November, the rich agricultural land, the orchards, and vineyards.
-Each one of these offers a beautiful vista when you drive to different places in the country.
+Spain is the second most mountainous country in Europe (next to Switzerland), with the Sierra Madre in the South and the Pyrenees and Picos de Europa in the North; it has the only desert in Europe, the Cabo de Gaia in Almeria, and the Mount Teide Volcano in Tenerife.
+Spain's geographic diversity also offers magic to travelers: the mountains with snow when we drove from Madrid to Porto, the beaches you still can enjoy even in November, the rich agricultural land, the orchards, and the vineyards.
+Each one offers a beautiful vista when you drive to different places in the country.
 For adventure, traverse the world's scariest footpath, the Camino del Rey, which features a cliff face boardwalk that hangs 100 meters above the Guadalhorce River.
 Initially, to connect the two waterfalls for hydroelectric power, it starts in the village of El Chorro in southern Malaga.
-Transport in Spain is easy and parking, as long as you're willing to pay, is available close to most attractions.
-We have driven from Barcelona to Zaragoza, Madrid, Toledo, Avila, and back and have had no parking problem.
-On our own, we took the train from Barcelona to Montserrat, and it was stress-free with signs and assistance all the way.
+Transport in Spain is easy and parking, as long as you're willing to pay, is close to most attractions.
+We have driven from Barcelona to Zaragoza, Madrid, Toledo, Avila, and back and have had no parking problems.

+On our own, we took the train from Barcelona to Montserrat, and it was stress-free, with signs and assistance all the way.
 The country is safe by having the smallest police car that can pop up anywhere, featuring the loudest klaxon siren in the known world.
-Criminals give up immediately pleading with the police to turn off the noise.
-Transport in Spain is easy and parking, as long as you're willing to pay, is available close to most attractions.
-We have driven from Barcelona to Zaragoza, Madrid, Toledo, Avila and back and have had no parking problem.

-On our own, we have taken the train from Barcelona to Montserrat, and it was stress-free with signs and assistance all the way.
-The country is safe by having the smallest police car that can pop up anywhere featuring the loudest klaxon-siren in the known world.
-Criminals give up immediately pleading with the police to turn off the noise.
+Criminals give up immediately, pleading with the police to turn off the noise.
 For more on Spain, check out:

 |